 Do not leave a mess – in my opinion, this should be common.
 Do not leave dirty dishes in the sink, clean after yourself.

-Take your time when choosing the place – if you can, do not rush, take your time to read all evaluations
+Take your time when choosing the place – if you can, do not rush, take your time to read all evaluations.

-Trust in yourself – if you are not sure about the place, trust your intuition and search for another place
+Trust in yourself – if you are not sure about the place, trust your intuition and search for another place.

 Conclusion